Right 'round like a record, baby

 - Camp Gay: Downplayed with Pete, but he did have the tendency to dance & pose theatrically in his music videos.

-- Cover Version: A few, including KC and the Sunshine Band's "That's the Way (I Like It)", Blondie's "Picture This", and David Bowie's "Rebel Rebel".
+- Cover Version: A few, including KC and the Sunshine Band's "That's the Way (I Like It)", Blondie's "Picture This", David Bowie's "Rebel Rebel", and U2's "Even Better than the Real Thing".

 - Friendly Enemy: Pete Burns & Boy George.
-Despite the fact that they seemed to be bitter rivals in the 80's, with Pete publicly accusing George of plagiarizing his look, they grew to have a grudging respect for each other from the 90's onward.
-When Pete's husband didn't have any money to pay for his burial, being broke as hell, George paid for the whole funeral.
-Awww...!
+Despite the fact that they seemed to be bitter rivals in the 80's, with Pete publicly accusing George of plagiarizing his look, they grew to have a grudging respect for each other from The '90s onward.
+George was even kind enough to pay for Pete's funeral when he learned that Pete's husband was too broke to pay for it himself.

 - Gender-Neutral Writing: Similar to Culture Club, most of the songs dealing with romance use the word "lover" instead of "she" or "her".
 Given that Pete later married a man, it's quite fitting.

-- Heterosexual Life-Partners: Pete Burns & Morrissey, though the heterosexual part is a bit iffy (there's rumours they actually had sex with each other).
+- Heterosexual Life-Partners: Pete Burns & Morrissey, though the heterosexual part is a bit iffy (there's rumors they actually had sex with each other).

 - Mr. Fanservice: Pete Burns, as befitting of a New Wave band vocalist.